top of page

 Heal Blocking

-Heal Blocking prevents the enemy from healing.
+Heal Blocking prevents the enemies on the same side of the battlefield from healing.

 Bounty Hunting